Go directly to: Content

-For Primary Care Network (PCN), occupational therapy (OT) is considered a related service.
-Related services do not require a direct referral from the Primary Care Physician (PCP) to the occupational therapist.
-However, if OT is ordered by a physician other than the patient’s PCP, a valid referral from the PCP to the physician ordering the OT must be shown on the Blue Cross and Blue Shield system.
-If a physician other than the patient’s PCP orders OT, a referral is required to the ordering physician.
-Remember that the Preferred Medical Doctor (PMD) contract requires PMD physicians to refer to preferred providers.
-By referring a member to a non-participating provider, the member will not receive in-network level of benefits and will not be held harmless from any amounts not paid to the provider.
-(Inpatient) Services provided at a participating hospital will be considered at that in-network benefit level.
+For Primary Care Network (PCN), OT is considered a related service.
+Related services do not require a direct referral from the Primary Care Physician (PCP) to the OT.
+However, if occupational therapy is ordered by a physician other than the patient’s PCP, a valid referral from the PCP to the physician ordering the therapy must be received by Blue Cross.
+Remember, the Preferred Medical Doctor (PMD) contract requires PMDs to refer to preferred providers.
+By referring a member to a non-participating provider, the member will not receive in-network level benefits and will not be held harmless for any amounts not paid to the provider.
+Inpatient services provided at a Participating Hospital are considered at that in-network benefit level.

-The number of visits per patient is defined as visits provided by the Preferred Occupational Therapist of the same group and/or tax identification per calendar year.
-For precertification purposes, Preferred Occupational Therapists are only responsible for the therapy provided by their group and/or tax identification.
+The number of visits per patient is defined as visits provided by the Preferred OT of the same group and/or tax identification per calendar year.
+For precertification purposes, Preferred OTs are only responsible for the therapy provided by their group and/or tax identification.

 Note: A current physician referral must be maintained in the patient’s medical record.